 This medication may be prescribed for other uses; ask your doctor or pharmacist for more information.

 Palbociclib comes as a capsule to take by mouth.
 It is usually taken with food once daily for the first 21 days of a 28-day cycle.
 Your doctor will decide how many times you should repeat this cycle.
 Take palbociclib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take palbociclib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the capsules whole; do not open, chew, or crush them.
 Do not take capsules that are broken or cracked.

 If you vomit after taking palbociclib, do not take another dose.
 Continue your regular dosing schedule.

-Your doctor may gradually decrease or stop your dose of palbociclib during your treatment if you experience certain side effects.
+Your doctor may decrease your dose or temporarily or permanently stop your treatment if you experience certain side effects.
 Be sure to tell your doctor how you are feeling during your treatment with palbociclib.